-Everything comes with their own advantages and disadvantages.
+Everything comes with its advantages and disadvantages.
 Whereas of woolen rugs, there are more pros than cons, but there are a few disadvantages too.
-Let us see what are they and to what extent they may have an effect on a favorite piece of flooring.
+After knowing the benefits of wool rugs, let us see some of their cons and to what extent they may affect a favorite piece of flooring.

-- Moth Attack: Unlike man-made fibers, you may need to consider the organic problems of wool.
-Since wool is a protein it can be attacked by carpet moths.
-This is a problem that needs immediate attention because it will continue to get worse.
+- Moth Attack: Unlike human-made fibers, you may need to consider the organic problems of wool.
+Since wool is a protein, it can get attacked by carpet moths.
+It is a problem that needs immediate attention because it will continue to get worse.

-- Unbreakable Bond: Now wool absorbs dyes easily.
-Wool holds dye to the core of its fiber.
+- Unbreakable Bond: Now, wool absorbs dyes quickly.
+High-quality wool holds color to the core.
 You may have seen rugs in museums which are well over a hundred years old, yet they still have brilliant colors.
-This bond that wool has with dye explains why it’s difficult to remove any stains that include dye or coloring agents.
+This bond that wool has with dye explains why it’s difficult to remove any stains that include coloring agents.
 Wool is easily stained if you don’t clean it up quickly.

-- Meat, Spud & Gravy: An interesting fact is, wool is more vulnerable to stains similar to its own chemical makeup.
+- Meat, Spud & Gravy: A fascinating fact is, wool is more vulnerable to stains similar to its chemical makeup.
 What it means by this is, as said before, wool is essentially a protein.
-So it’s vulnerable to a protein like stains like meat juices, pet soiling, blood, tea, coffee, etc.
+So it’s susceptible to a protein like stains like meat juices, pet soiling, blood, tea, coffee, etc.

 - Limit Sunshine: So where would you put a wall carpet?
-Well, you would want to avoid putting a wool carpet in any room that gets constant sunlight.
-It can fade quite a bit in the sunlight.
-Exposing the carpet to a little sunlight here and there isn’t going to be a problem, just make sure you limit it.
+Well, you would want to avoid placing a wool carpet in any room that gets constant sunlight.
+It can fade quite a bit in the sunshine.
+Exposing the rug to a little sunlight here and there isn’t going to be a problem, just make sure you limit it.

-- Not Ideal For Damp Rooms: Wool is prone to mildew so avoid putting wool in any rooms that have a moisture problem.
+Not Ideal For Damp Rooms: Wool is prone to mildew, so avoid putting wool in any rooms that have a moisture problem.
 It’s not a good idea to put in the kid’s playroom either.
-It’s best to install wool in rooms that would be treated a little bit more formally and who knows they might last you years.
+It’s best to install quality wool rugs in places created a little bit more formally and who knows they might last you years.